-Today, there are many places in Ireland which still bear Patrick's name or legacy.
+Today, there are many places in Ireland that still bear Patrick's name or legacy.
 Croagh Patrick is a mountain in Co Mayo where he was said to have fasted for the forty days and nights of Lent before vanquishing the serpents of Ireland.
-At 764m, it is the third highest mountain in the county.
+At 764m, it is the third-highest mountain in the county.

 Curiously, Patrick has never formally been canonized by the Pope and therefore is not actually recognized as a saint by some.
 In the early years of Christianity, saints were made on a local level by a local church very soon after their death ... which perhaps explains why there are so many in Ireland.

 St. Patrick's life is one of semi-historic, semi-mythological proportions.
 As with much of Ireland's early past, it is impossible to pull apart fact and myth.
 There is no doubt, however, that he made a huge and lasting impact on the people of this land.